 - 91. Quantifying water transfer mechanisms provides the hydrological component of assessing the interactions between wetlands and groundwater.
 In general, the wetland ecosystem (including its components, e.g., its soils, plants and animals, functions, e.g., groundwater recharge or nutrient cycling, and attributes, e.g., biodiversity) will be adapted to the hydrological regime, including magnitude, frequency, duration, and timing of water transfer mechanisms.
 Although major changes to wetland hydrology will normally lead to significant change in ecological character, some minor changes in hydrology may not result in ecological alteration. - 92.
 Step D requires determination of the preferred water needs of the wetland ecosystem and its sensitivity to hydrological change, its resilience, and its adaptive capacity.
 This enables the implications of hydrological change for the wetland ecosystem to be defined.
-Further guidance on water requirements of wetlands can be found in [COP9 DR1 Annex C ii.].
+Further guidance on water requirements of wetlands will be provided in Ramsar Technical Reports prepared by the STRP.